ducin/ducin.dev/posts/software-architecture-terminology-pocketbook.md

 ### ADR (Architecture Decision Record)

-An Architecture Decision Record (ADR) allows to make future developers understand WHY a decision has been made in a given context; it is a document that captures an important architectural decision made along with its context and consequences, providing a record of the motivations behind the decision, the alternatives considered, and the trade-offs involved, to help maintain a shared understanding of the system design over time.
+An Architecture Decision Record (ADR) allows to **make future developers understand _WHY_ a decision has been made in a given context**; it is a document that captures an important architectural decision made along with its context and consequences, providing a record of the motivations behind the decision, the alternatives considered, and the trade-offs involved, to help maintain a shared understanding of the system design over time.

 See: [Architecture Documentation](#architecture-documentation), [C4 Model](#c4-model), [RFC (Request For Comments)](#rfc-request-for-comments). 👉 [back to ToC](#table-of-contents)